 - uncompensated.1

-2. When can I take leave under CFRA?
+2. When can I take leave?

-As with CFRA, if you wish to take FMLA leave, you must work for a covered employer for at least one year and put in at least 1,250 hours in the 12 months preceding the leave.
+If you wish to take FMLA leave, you must work for a covered employer for at least one year and put in at least 1,250 hours in the 12 months preceding the leave.
 In addition, you must be employed at a worksite where

 - 50 or more workers are employed (or were employed for at least 20 weeks in the current or previous year)

-3. How does CFRA work?
+3. How does FMLA work?

-CFRA grants up to 12 workweeks per year of unpaid leave for the following reasons:
+FMLA grants up to 12 workweeks per year of unpaid leave for the following reasons:

 - bonding with a newborn, adopted child, or foster child;

-- tending to military-related “qualifying exigencies”, such as spending time with an active-duty military family member on short-term leave from the Armed Forces, National Guard or Reserves.
+- tending to military-related “qualifying exigencies,” such as spending time with an active-duty military family member on short-term leave from the Armed Forces, National Guard or Reserves.

-- inpatient care in a hospital, hospice, or residential health care facility; or
+- in-patient care in a hospital, hospice, or residential health care facility; or

 - ongoing treatment or ongoing supervision by a healthcare provider.